areteCocoa/pomodoro-node-server/README.md

 ## Soon
 These features are currently being worked on or need to be worked on.

+### Timer Controls
+The Pomodoro timer I currently use does not have controls to move the timer forward or backwards if I forget to pause or start it.
+It may be beneficial to include these features, but possibly have them turned off by default.

+The idea is that the timer holds you to being honest, and moving the timer around could mean could suggest that someone is not using it correctly.

+Likely that this will get implemented before configuration.

 ### Configuration
 The server needs to be configured for default times, as well as have the option to change default user wait and start times.

+TODO: What needs to be configurable?

+### Status Codes, GET/POST
+Currently, only 200 is returned.
+It would probably make more sense to return a real status code.
+Also, everything is done via URL endpoints, we might look into GET/POST requests instead of pure URL calls for control.

 ### Default Client
 A default client, probably CLI, needs to be implemented that utilizes communication with